Teksta versija

 General Provisions

-The following terms are used in this Law:
+The following terms are used in the Law:

-1) institution - a body directly subordinate to the Prime Minister, a body subordinate to a minister, except a ministry, as well as a derived public person, except local governments;
+4) institution - an authority directly subordinate to the Prime Minister, an authority subordinate to a minister, except for the ministry;

-3) internal audit - independent and objective activity of an internal auditor, which results in the provision of an opinion or a consultation of the auditor with the aim of improving the operation of the internal control system in the ministry and the institution.
+6) internal audit - independent and objective activity of an internal auditor which results in the provision of an assessment of the operation of the internal control system in order to improve the operation of the internal control system in the ministry and institution;

 Section 2.
 Purpose of the Law

-(2) This Law shall apply to the control of rational use of resources (funds granted) by international organisations if it is provided for in the relevant international agreements.
+(4) This Law shall apply to the control of use of resources (funds granted) of international organisations if it is provided for in the relevant international agreements.

 Section 4.
-Establishment of the Internal Control System
+Establishment of an Internal Control System

-The establishment of an internal control system, the supervision and improvement thereof shall be ensured by the State Secretary or the head of an institution in accordance with the State Administration Structure Law.
+The establishment of an internal control system, the supervision and improvement thereof shall be ensured by the State secretary of the ministry or the head of the institution in accordance with the State Administration Structure Law.

 Chapter II